-After the first partition of Poland in 1772, Nowe came under Prussian rule, and the castle was largely demolished by the authorities at the end of the 18th century.
-The preserved main building was transformed into a Protestant church, which was why it was thoroughly rebuilt in the years 1787 – 1789.
-Among others, all partitions, vaults and ceilings were demolished, and large window openings were pierced in the walls.
-Later, the building was a warehouse and a firehouse, in 1905 it was even threatened with demolition.
+After the first partition of Poland in 1772, Nowe was under Prussian rule, and the castle was largely demolished by the authorities at the end of the 18th century.
+The preserved main building was transformed into an Evangelical church, which was why it was thoroughly rebuilt in the years 1787 – 1789.
+Among other things, all partition walls, vaults and ceilings were demolished, and large windows were pierced in the walls.
+Later, the building was used as a warehouse and fire station, and in 1905 it was even threatened with demolition.

 The former castle’s main house was brick, three-story building with the dimensions of 12,3×39 meters and a height of 9 meters.
 In the vaulted ground floors there were utility rooms, and under them cellars.
 On the first floor, there was a pfleger’s lodging room, a refectory and a guest room.
 These chambers were covered with wooden ceilings, and the refectory, serving as the main representative room, was decorated with paintings in 1404.
 Above them was a granary storey, equipped with a defensive porch.
 The façade from the courtyard side was provided with timber cloisters.

 The only preserved element of the castle is the rebuit former main house.
 It currently houses the seat of the “Zamek” Cultural Center.
 The town’s defensive walls have survived only for a length of several dozen meters, in a lower condition than the original appearance.
 They are mainly visible near the parish church.

 Dzieje Świecia nad Wisłą i jego regionu, red.
 K.Jasiński, t.
 2, Warszawa 1980.